Disclosure Requirements - Introductory information and categories

 In some instances, the obligation to disclose is based on stock exchange laws or regulations and only applies to listed domestic and foreign securities.

-The Disclosure Requirements do not constitute legal advice and the customer should seek independent professional advice in relation to securities (including investment funds) deposited with Clearstream Banking, especially as, for those jurisdictions in which no disclosure obligation falls on Clearstream Banking, there may be separate disclosure requirements that apply directly to customers of Clearstream Banking, shareholders and beneficial owners.
+The Disclosure Requirements do not constitute legal advice and the client should seek independent professional advice in relation to securities (including investment funds) deposited with Clearstream Banking, especially as, for those jurisdictions in which no disclosure obligation falls on Clearstream Banking, there may be separate disclosure requirements that apply directly to clients of Clearstream Banking, shareholders and beneficial owners.

 Please note that Clearstream Banking is not always given comprehensive information or advised of changes affecting local disclosure requirements.

-It remains the sole responsibility of the customer to ensure compliance with local disclosure requirements.
-If a requirement is not met, it is the customer who will be liable to any related penalty.
-Customers are therefore advised to seek independent legal advice on the existence and interpretation of local disclosure requirements.
+It remains the sole responsibility of the client to ensure compliance with local disclosure requirements.
+If a requirement is not met, it is the client who will be liable to any related penalty.
+Clients are therefore advised to seek independent legal advice on the existence and interpretation of local disclosure requirements.